weaversa/cryptol-course/INSTALL.md

 ```

 *If you are running Windows, or you _only_ want Cryptol, you can find
-nightly builds at https://cryptol.net/builds/nightly/.
+an installer at https://cryptol.net/downloads.html.
 Note that
 these instructions do not currently provide any details on how to
-install Cryptol on Windows.*
+install Cryptol on Windows, though the installer is self explanatory.*

 ### Downloading Z3